dagibbins186/PyBer_Analysis/README.md

 \
 **Percent of Total Drivers by City Type**
 \
 Urban cities generated nearly 2/3 of Pyber's fares, and employed 81% of its drivers.
-It is possible that more fares came in because there were more drivers to provide rides.
+It is possible that more fares came in because more drivers were available to provide rides.
 \
 !["Fig7"](https://github.com/dagibbins186/PyBer_Analysis/blob/main/PyBer_Analysis/analysis/Fig7.png)
 \
-There is an inverse relationship between the price of fares and the quantity of rides.
+An inverse relationship existed between the price of fares and the quantity of rides.
 Since urban areas had more drivers, more rides were available.
 The quantity of drivers supported lower fares in urban areas.
 \
 \
 **Total Fares by City Type Over Time**